wn-dev/userland/host_applications/linux/apps/raspicam/README-RaspiMJPEG-RJT.md

 April 3rd 2015
 Config handling rewritten to use an enumerated set of config names and corresponding string and variables.
 Now directly supports persisting changes to the user_config file.

+April 4th 2015
+Supports writing to a log file